ponderhimsarah/CIS-7-Team-Unlucky-Final-Project/README.md

 # How can I use this program?

-Open the "CIS7 Team Unlucky Final Project.cpp" file in a C++ editor, assemble it, and run the program.
+Open or Copy/Past the "CIS7 Team Unlucky Final Project.cpp" file in a C++ editor, assemble it, and run the program.

 # How does this program work?